Table of Contents

 A study done by Planta Medica shows several ways the boswellic acid found in frankincense aids in reducing inflammation.
 While there have not been any studies conducted on living patients with cancer, there are several studies done on cancer cells and the positive effects frankincense had on the cancerous cells.

-Researchers in a 2009 study looked exclusively at frankincense oil derived from the Boswellia carteri species and assessed its anti-tumor activity on bladder cancer.
-Researchers concluded that, when administered, the oil appears to differentiate between healthy and cancerous cells.
-The oil can also suppress cancer cell viability.
+Researchers in a 2009 study looked at frankincense oil specifically derived from the Boswellia carteri species and examined the oil’s anti-tumor activity on bladder cancer cells.
+The findings indicated that when administered, the oil appears to differentiate between healthy and cancerous cells.
+Additionally, it was also found that frankincense may suppress cancer cell viability.

 There are many other examples of scientific research surrounding this king of essential oils.
 However, it’s worth mentioning that there have not been any studies done on live humans living with cancer and using frankincense as a treatment.